-Our consumer-facing panel, Survey Roundtable (https://www.surveyroundtable.com), is built through traditional online sample sources, including exclusive partnerships with content-driven website publishers, associations with social networking sites and real-time intercept sampling.
+Our consumer-facing panel, Survey Roundtable (surveyroundtable.com), is built through traditional online sample sources, including exclusive partnerships with content-driven website publishers, associations with social networking sites and real-time intercept sampling.
 Our panel is actively managed and involves a consistent, back-and-forth community feel.
-We use our phone center to verify our panelists and gather intel to deliver a more satisfying experience (i.e., what frequency do you prefer? type of contact? mobile vs. laptop? etc.).
+What’s more, we actively seek out intel that ensures a more satisfying survey experience (i.e., what frequency do you prefer? type of contact? mobile vs. laptop? etc.).

-When providing sample from more than one source, we use HoNoR™ (Holistic, Next-level Research), our proven, proprietary approach to quality.
-This unprecedented, automated marriage of advanced technology, flexible community strategies and industry-leading quality controls includes: our Mixed-mode Validation Process™ (MVP), a blend of technology and phone validation; RelevantID™, the industry’s leading security software which ensures against duplication and helps us replicate reliability over time; Imperium’s Verity™, which reduces fraud by confirming the accuracy of an individual’s self-reported data against billions of records across thousands of databases that specialize in consumer demographics; TrueSample™, which uses real-time APIs to independently verify that participants are real, unique and fraud-free; Real Answer™, which evaluates the quality of open-ended responses by comparing industry vertical-specific lexicons against several key factors, including garbage words (nonsensical words, keystrokes, etc.), “bad words,” similar prior responses, pasted responses and robot-generated text, as well as length of response; and more.
+When providing sample from more than one source, we use HoNoR (Holistic, Next-level Research)™, our proven, proprietary enhanced survey experience.
+This unprecedented, automated marriage of advanced technology, flexible community strategies and industry-leading quality controls includes RelevantID™, the industry’s leading security software which ensures against duplication and helps us replicate reliability over time and Imperium’s Verity™, which reduces fraud by confirming the accuracy of an individual’s self-reported data against billions of records across thousands of databases that specialize in consumer demographics.

 To source groups that allude others, we align demand-planning strategies with our clients’ RFP pipelines.
 We attract the most desired panelist attributes through targeted audience buys and new community profiles.
 Our website partners, too, are always on deck.
 For a hard-to-reach job that may cause internal fielding issues, we’re proactive in our approach.
 Steps may include website partnership ramp-up, as well as reaching out to other ISO-certified providers and/or those who have signed documents agreeing to adhere to our ISO:26362 certification standards.